Types of Aid Available

 Fine and Performing Arts Scholarships.
 These renewable scholarships are given to students who have been admitted to the college and plan to study theatre, musical theatre, art, art history, or music.
 High school seniors must either audition or submit a portfolio and interview with fine arts faculty, usually at the BSC Fine & Performing Arts Scholarship Day in February.

 Transfer Student Scholarships.
 Students who are transferring from a two-year or four-year college with a GPA of 3.5 or higher are eligible for these scholarships at a variety of levels, depending on the overall strength of their application.
+Members of Phi Theta Kappa are eligible for a renewable scholarship of $8,500.
 Contact Transfer Admisison Coordinator Chelsea Tucker at firstname.lastname@example.org for more information on transfer scholarships and BSC's articulation agreements.

 Stump Entrepreneurial Scholarships.
 These scholarships are available to students who have demonstrated an exemplary entrepreneurial spirit through their work in and out of the classroom and who are interested in business as a career.
 Entrepreneurial Scholarships are part of the broader BSC Entrepreneurship Programs and were endowed by BSC graduates Jane and Kevin Stump, with support from an existing fund created by Joseph S. Bruno.